-Fresno, CA — An utterly disturbing video has just been released showing a Fresno police officer shoot and kill an unarmed 16-year-old boy as he ran away.
+Fresno, CA — An utterly disturbing video was released showing a Fresno police officer shoot and kill an unarmed 16-year-old boy as he ran away.
 Because the entire system is set up in a way to protect killer cops — even ones who murder unarmed children as they run away — the family of the boy is suing because the cop was never held accountable.

-The video was just released this week by ABC affiliate KFSN and it is nothing short of horrifying.
+The video was released by ABC affiliate KFSN and it is nothing short of horrifying.
 The incident unfolded in April of 2017 when police stopped the victim, Isiah Murrietta-Golding, for questioning.

 As the video shows, Murrietta originally complies with the officer’s orders to back up toward him.